Nuclear binding energy: The nuclear force

 Electrons and nuclei are kept together by electrostatic attraction (negative attracts positive).
 Furthermore, electrons are sometimes shared by neighboring atoms or transferred to them (by processes of quantum physics); this link between atoms is referred to as a chemical bond and is responsible for the formation of all chemical compounds.

 The electric force does not hold nuclei together, because all protons carry a positive charge and repel each other.
-If two protons were touching, their repulsion force would be almost 40 Newton.
+If two protons were touching, their repulsion force would be almost 40 newtons.
 Because each of the neutrons carries total charge zero, a proton could electrically attract a neutron if the proton could induce the neutron to become electrically polarized.
 However, having the neutron between two protons (so their mutual repulsion decreases to 10 N) would attract the neutron only for an electric quadrupole (− + + −) arrangement.
 Higher multipoles, needed to satisfy more protons, cause weaker attraction, and quickly become implausible.

 After the proton and neutron magnetic moments were measured and verified, it was apparent that their magnetic forces might be 20 or 30 newtons, attractive if properly oriented.
 A pair of protons would do 10−13 joules of work to each other as they approach – that is, they would need to release energy of 0.5 MeV in order to stick together.
 On the other hand, once a pair of nucleons magnetically stick, their external fields are greatly reduced, so it is difficult for many nucleons to accumulate much magnetic energy.

 Therefore, another force, called the nuclear force (or residual strong force) holds the nucleons of nuclei together.
 This force is a residuum of the strong interaction, which binds quarks into nucleons at an even smaller level of distance.

 The fact that nuclei do not clump together (fuse) under normal conditions suggests that the nuclear force must be weaker than the electric repulsion at larger distances, but stronger at close range.
 Therefore, it has short-range characteristics.
 An analogy to the nuclear force is the force between two small magnets: magnets are very difficult to separate when stuck together, but once pulled a short distance apart, the force between them drops almost to zero.

 Unlike gravity or electrical forces, the nuclear force is effective only at very short distances.
 At greater distances, the electrostatic force dominates: the protons repel each other because they are positively charged, and like charges repel.
 For that reason, the protons forming the nuclei of ordinary hydrogen—for instance, in a balloon filled with hydrogen—do not combine to form helium (a process that also would require some protons to combine with electrons and become neutrons).
 They cannot get close enough for the nuclear force, which attracts them to each other, to become important.
 Only under conditions of extreme pressure and temperature (for example, within the core of a star), can such a process take place.